GM vs the Edge

 I fundamentally disagree.

-This is life at the edge.
+life at the edge.
 This is why the edge is hyperefficient.
 Companies with largely obsolete products and strategies suddenly face huge selection pressure when they shift to the edge; they have to begin learning how to adapt, or they die.

 So, I think this is a great move from GM.
 It begins the series of conversations they must engage in they're to build real competencies in adaptivity, plasticity, liquidity, etc; if they're to discover new sources of value creation - if they are to survive in the new world.